tmgthb/Autonomous-Agents/README.md

 - RL agents can use LLMs and VLMs as Reward models or to generate reward functions.
 - LLMs can generate code to for a robot, car or embodied agent to interact within an environment.

-### LLM agents
+### LLM/VLM agents
 - Research papers have assigened succesfully wide range of roles, wide range of tasks, wide range of environments and wide range of cognitive functions to LLMs.
 - LLM agents research produces research on potential risks and behaviours to be expected in real world, when highly capable LLMs are released in the future.
+- Multiple papers review LLMs with perception capability using VLMs.
+In essence, VLM-based models improve system capabilities over LLMs due to their capability to visually ground input text.
+- Other models continue adding more modalities: audio, actions etc. Therefore, Agents are better called as multimodal agents, despite there is not yet generally agreed number of modalities required or desired.

+### Agent-based AI
+- [Agent AI](#agentbasedai) term is defined: "...as a class of interactive systems that can perceive visual stimuli, language inputs, and other environmentally grounded data, and can produce meaningful embodied actions."
+- [Interactive Agent Foundational Model](#interactiveagent) uses action tokens to enhance grounding with cross-reality data.

 ### Autonomous Agents
 - The recent improvements of voice-models, has made it possible voice-controlled UIs with simple integratio with VLMS, LLMs and other APIs.